 Downsides: Haven’t found any so far.

-Honorable mentions of quality but specialized Youtube channels that may not give you the world’s wisdom but are fun or very educational in their niche:
+Honorable mentions of quality, yet specialized Youtube channels that may not give you the world’s wisdom but are fun or very educational in their niche:

 Steve Mould – Similar to Veritasium but more specialized into physics/mechanics, more talking and less production efforts and without the downsides.
 Steve looks weird at first and has an strange sense of humor but he’ll quickly grow on you.